Sheffield Word Map

 It does seem reasonable that a map of Sheffield should include all Sheffield5 even if it made the design less ‘tidy’.
 I bowed to public pressure.

 A few people complained that certain areas weren’t on the map but this was because they were too small to fit into the space available.
-On the actual T-shirt I think ‘Wharncliffe Side’ is probably too small, so that gives you an idea of the limit.
+On the actual T-shirt I think ‘Wharncliffe Side’ (top left corner) is probably too small, so that gives you an idea of the limit.

 Buy prints, t-shirts, mugs and more of the Sheffield word map.